Sai Paranjpye

-Sai Parānjpye (born 19 March 1938) is an Indian movie director and screenwriter.
+Sai Paranjpye (born 19 March 1938) is an Indian movie director and screenwriter.
 She is the director of the award-winning movies Sparsh, Katha, Chasme Buddoor and Disha.
 She has written and directed many Marathi plays such as Jaswandi, Sakkhe Shejari, and Albel.

-The Government of India awarded Sai the Padma Bhushan title in 2006 in recognition of her artistic talents.
+She has won 4 National Film Awards and 2 Filmfare awards.
+The Government of India awarded Sai the Padma Bhushan in 2006 in recognition of her artistic talents.

 Early years

-Sai Paranjpye was born on 19 March 1938 in Mumbai to Russian Youra Sleptzoff and Shakuntala Paranjpye.
+Sai Paranjpye was born on 19 March 1938 in Lucknow to Russian Youra Sleptzoff and Shakuntala Paranjpye.
 Sleptzoff was a Russian watercolor artist and a son of a Russian general.
-Shakuntala Paranjpye was an actor in Marathi and Hindi films in the 1930s and 1940s, including V. Shantaram's Hindi social classic – Duniya Na Mane (1937).
+Shakuntala was an actor in Marathi and Hindi films in the 1930s and 1940s, including V. Shantaram's Hindi social classic, Duniya Na Mane (1937).
 Later she became a writer and a social worker, was nominated to Rajya Sabha, Upper House of Indian Parliament and was awarded the Padma Bhushan in 2006.

 Sai's parents divorced shortly after her birth.
 Her mother raised Sai in the household of her own father, Sir R. P. Paranjpye, who was a renowned mathematician and educationist and who served from 1944 to 1947 as India's High Commissioner in Australia.
 Sai thus grew up and received education in many cities in India, including Pune, and for a few years in Canberra, Australia.
 As a child, she used to walk up to the home of her uncle Achyut Ranade, a noted filmmaker of the '40s and '50s, on Fergusson Hill in Pune, who would tell stories as if he were narrating a screenplay.
 Sai took to writing early in her life: Her first book of fairy tales – Mulānchā Mewā (in Marathi), was published when she was eight.

 Paranjpye graduated from the National School of Drama (NSD), New Delhi in 1963.